Isospectral metrics on weighted projective spaces: Introduction

-\paragraph{\bf Acknowledgements:} This work is a condensed version of my PhD thesis at the Humboldt-Universit\"at zu Berlin and I am indebted to my supervisor Dorothee Sch\"uth.
+This work is a condensed version of my Ph.D. thesis at the Humboldt-Universit\"at zu Berlin and I am indebted to my supervisor Dorothee Sch\"uth.
 Without her foresight this project never would have come into being and without her unceasing guidance and curiosity it could not have been finished.
-I would also like to thank Emily Dryden for motivating the remark at the end of Section \ref{subsection:wps}.
+I would also like to thank Emily Dryden, Alexander Engel, Luis Guijarro and the referees for helpful suggestions.

-\section{Orbifold Preliminaries}
+\section{Orbifold preliminaries}

 The concept of an orbifold was introduced by Satake in \cite{MR0079769} and popularized by Thurston (\cite{thurston}).
 We basically follow Satake's definition, also compare \cite{MR1950941, MR2012261, weilandt07} for basic introductions to orbifolds.
-However, since there is no standard reference for orbifolds from the point of view of differential geometry, we will summarize basic notions and results which are necessary for the constructions in the following sections.
+However, since there seems to be no standard reference for orbifolds from the point of view of differential geometry, we will summarize basic notions and results which are necessary for the constructions in the following sections.
 For an extended version of this section with detailed proofs see \cite{weilandt10}.